WebexCC-SA/LAB-21177/docs/Excercise3.md

-# Lab 3 -  Skill Based Routing (SBR) Configuration and Troubleshooting
+# Lab 3 -  Flow Based SBR Configuration and Troubleshooting

 Please use the following credentials to connect to Control Hub and configure Webex Contact Center: